 For students receiving financial aid, state and federal financial aid regulations will be followed.
 Students receiving financial aid or veterans benefits are required to have an exit interview with the Director of Financial Aid or the Coordinator of Veteran's Service.

 Only the certification by a licensed physician/mental health professional on the college’s form is acceptable.
-View and print Medical Withdrawal Forms.
+View and print the Medical Withdrawal Form

 A petition for medical withdrawal can only be filed through the last day of classes for the semester in which the medical situation occurred at the campus the student attends.